 Suggestions for Organized Sessions are encouraged.
 An Organized Session is one planned in its entirety by a Session Organizer and submitted to the conference organizers as a complete package.
 Session organizers must provide the following details:

 - Title of the session, name and affiliation of the organizer, name and affiliation of chair (if different than the organizer)

 - Titles of the papers (3-4 papers), name(s) and affiliation(s) of authors

 In addition, contact information must be provided for each participant (name, address, telephone and fax numbers, e-mail address).

-Besides Plenary, Organized and Normal Parallel sessions there will also be graduate student sessions (i.e. students currently reading for MA/MSc or PhD programmes).
-In these parallel sessions, students can present their research and discuss that of other students.
-Participants in graduate student sessions will pay a lower conference fee.
-Please provide proof of status at the time of payment; this can consist of proof of enrolment or a letter from the supervisor or department chair.
+Besides Plenary, Organized and Normal Parallel sessions there will also be Graduate Student Sessions (i.e. students currently reading for MA/MSc or PhD programmes).
+In these sessions, students can present their research and discuss that of other students.
+Participants in Graduate Student Sessions will pay a lower conference fee.

 For more information, you can contact Jesus Ferreiro (email@example.com)